japila-books/spark-sql-internals/docs/SparkSession.md

   .getOrCreate
 ```

+`SparkSession` is a namespace of relational entities (e.g. databases, tables).
+A Spark SQL application could use many `SparkSessions` to keep the relational entities separate logically in [metadata catalogs](#catalog).

 !!! note "SparkSession in spark-shell"
     `spark` object in `spark-shell` (the instance of `SparkSession` that is auto-created) has Hive support enabled.